Catching up: music

 So, what have I been listening to?

 Nikolai Kapustin was born in 1937 in the Ukraine and started playing the piano at 7.
 He studied at the Moscow Conservatory where he worked with Alexander Goldenweiser.
 While in Moscow, Kapustin discovered jazz.
 He later cited Oscar Peterson as the most influential figure on his own music.
 Kapustin composes in the traditional forms — sonata, theme and variations, etc. — but uses a jazz vocabulary.
-You can argue whether his music is truly “jazz” — while it may sound spontaneous, every single note is written out — but is lively, colorful music.
+You can argue whether his music is truly “jazz” — while it may sound spontaneous, every single note is written out — but it is lively, colorful music.
 Recordings by Marc-André Hamelin, Stephen Osborne, John Salmon1, and Kapustin himself can all be recommended.
 And perhaps those of everyone’s current favorite, Yuja Wang.

 The late Peter Schickele, in addition discovering the works of P.D.Q.
 Bach and composing listenable music of his own, had a weekly radio show, “Schickele Mix,” in which he discussed musical topics clearly and understandably for all listeners, musicians and non-musicians alike, using examples of all kinds of music, from Palestrina to the Everly Brothers.
 The show has been off the air for many years, but it is available as podcasts here.